Neurons and Support Cells

 Neuron preparation by Ramón y Cajal

 - A nerve cell typically has several dendrites, each with numerous branches.
-(The word "dendrite" means "branch.")
+(The word "dendrite" derives from a word meaning "tree.")
 The diameter of dendrites typically decreases away from the cell body, so that dendrites taper gradually to fine twigs.

 - Dendrites typically receive synaptic contacts from axons of many other nerve cells.
 Synapses often occur on tiny dendritic spines.